 Oh, and you need to do all that without confusing the hiring manager as to why on earth you’re applying!

-The first thing you need to do is step back and look at your resume.
-Realistically, it probably looks pretty impressive if you’re a physical therapist.
-If you’re a corporate recruiter, not so much.
-A non-clinical resume will look very different from a clinical one, at least if you intend to land an interview with it 🙂
+The first thing you need to do is step back and look at your standard clinical resume.
+Realistically, it probably looks pretty impressive if you’re a clinician or healthcare recruiter.
+If you’re a corporate recruiter or talent acquisition specialist, not so much, though.
+In fact, your clinical resume, with all its specialized jargon, will likely confuse, not captivate—unless you’re careful!

 You absolutely have to look at your resume from the eyes of the hiring manager of the job you want, not the job you have.

 Therefore, each resume you create will be tailored to a specific role.

 This post may contain affiliate links or codes.
 This won’t increase your cost, but it helps keep TNCPT alive, and free of annoying ads!
 Thank you for your support. 🙂